 "We know that there is a lot more here in terms of overall usability, and this will hopefully appeal to CRM customers looking for more than simple sales force automation," said Tim Fargo, general manager at SalesLogix.

 Fargo said that the architectural improvements were designed in response to users' demands for easier integration with back-office systems.
 He said that Version 6 was tailored specifically to meet the business process issues SalesLogix encountered in some 1,800 customer requests during the product's development.
-While the company is hoping that its existing
+While the company is hoping that its existing user base will upgrade, Fargo said that a major thrust with the release is in attracting companies just getting started with CRM.

 "In the midmarket, it has become critical to build a unified architectural approach, as opposed to trying to meld different pieces," said Bruce Grant, senior director of product management at SalesLogix.
 "That's why we've focused so much on enabling technology underpinnings like .NET, Exchange, and Active Directory."